pythonanywhere/help_pages/articles/403ForbiddenError.md

 ## Proxy Details

-In order to make a connection to a whitelisted site, you will need to connect through our proxy server.
+In order to make a connection to a site that is on the allowlist, you will need to connect through our proxy server.
 This is an HTTP proxy at `proxy.server:3128`.
 Most Python libraries recognise and use the setting that we supply (for instance, with `requests`, you don't need to do anything special), others need